Criminal records, court records and police records

 The police must deal with your request promptly, and at most within 40 days of receiving the request, the fee and any other information they need to identify you and find the information you have requested.

 Keep a copy of your request.
 If you do not receive your information in 40 days, then you should contact the police again.
-If they still do not give you all the information you think you should have, we may be able to help.

 You can also request your personal information held by other organisations such as: